mizuki-nana/coreVM/README.md

 incorporate the execution of native code in conjunction with coreVM's execution, in order to allow more interactions with the operating system.

+### Project Pyta
+Besides the set of powerful features described above, another monumental endeavor in the project is to engineer a different implementation of the Python programming language, codenamed *Project Pyta*, using an approach that is completely different than that of CPython's by utilizing the capabilities of coreVM.
+Having the ability to support a real reference language complements the development of the VM as it helps to test the system and provides meaningful feedbacks to improve its stability and performance, as well as to enhance its capabilities and versatilities.
+Moreover, it also serves as an great example of developing compilers as well as the necessary tools for language developers to utilize and leverage the capabilities of coreVM.

 <br/>

 Below is a table of all the past milestones and some of the goals defined in the